 Estimates of abundance were derived through the application of distance sampling analysis (Buckland et al. 2001) and the computer program DISTANCE (Thomas et al. 1998) to sighting data.
-From 1991 through 1994, line-transect vessel surveys were conducted in conjunction with bluefin ichthyoplankton tuna surveys during spring in the northern Gulf of Mexico from the 200m isobath to the seaward extent of the U.S. Exclusive Economic Zone (EEZ) (Hansen et Annual cetacean al. 1995). surveys were conducted along a fixed plankton sampling trackline.
-Survey effort-weighted estimated average abundance of dwarf and pygmy sperm whales for all surveys combined was 547 (CV =0.28) (Hansen et al. 1995).
+From 1991 through 1994, line-transect vessel surveys were conducted in conjunction with bluefin tuna ichthyoplankton surveys during spring in the northern Gulf of Mexico from the 200 m isobath to the seaward extent of the U.S. EEZ (Hansen et al. 1995).
+Annual cetacean surveys were conducted along a fixed plankton sampling trackline.
+Survey effort-weighted estimated average abundance of dwarf and pygmy sperm whales for all surveys combined was 547 (CV =0.28) (Hansen et al. 1995; Table 1).
 Similar surveys were conducted during spring from 1996 to 2001 (excluding 1998) in oceanic waters of the northern Gulf of Mexico.
 Due to limited survey effort in any given year, survey effort was pooled across all years to develop an average abundance estimate.
-The estimate of abundance for dwarf and pygmy sperm whales in oceanic waters, pooled from 1996 to 2001, was 742 (CV=0.29) (Mullin and Fulling 2004).
-A separate estimate of abundance for dwarf sperm whales could not be estimated due to uncertainty of species identification at sea.

 Figure 1.
 Distribution of dwarf and pygmy sperm whale sightings from SEFSC spring vessel surveys during 1996-2001 and from summer 2003 and spring 2004 surveys.
 All the on-effort sightings are shown, though not all were used to estimate abundance.
-Solid lines indicate the 100m and 1,000m isobaths and the offshore extent of the U.S. EEZ.
+Solid lines indicate the 100-m and 1,000-m isobaths and the offshore extent of the U.S. EEZ.